Sign it &

 A Last Will is just part of an estate plan.
 A complete estate plan contains many of the following:

-If you have any questions about what’s right for you, we can connect you with a lawyer for quick answers or a document review.
-And if you'd like more estate planning information, please visit our estate planning center.
+If you have any questions about what's right for you and your business, we can connect you with a lawyer for quick answers or a document review.
+And if you'd like more estate planning information, please visit our estate planning center or our Estate Planning Guide.